-So by this point, you must have identified which of these groups you fall in and why you want to use geoblocking, that is if you even need to.
-Of course, there are other niche uses of geoblocking as well, and not all online videos, images or documents have to be geoblocked.
+So, by this point, you must have identified which of these groups you fall in and why you want to use geo IP blocking.
+Of course, there are other niche uses of geo IP filtering as well, and not all online videos, images, or documents must be geo-blocked.

 We’ve established that there are reasons that you don’t want certain digital assets to be globally accessible.
 You want to restrict access to your videos, images and documents based on geographical locations.
 Geoblocking is the way to do that.

-VIDIZMO, a Gartner recognized enterprise video management solution, comes with a native location restriction feature that you can use to geoblock not only videos, but also images, documents, surveys and quizzes.
+VIDIZMO, a Gartner recognized enterprise video management solution, comes with a native location restriction feature that you can use to geo-block videos and images, documents, surveys, and quizzes.

-VIDIZMO even lets you deny access to portal Administrators and Managers when they try to access content from a geoblocked location.
-This seals any possible gap for breach of security for particularly sensitive content.
+VIDIZMO even lets you deny portal administrators and managers access when trying to access content from a geo-blocked location.
+This seals any possible gap for breach of security for sensitive content.

-There are many reasons you don’t want to share certain digital content all over the world indiscriminately.
-As part of your digital rights management, you wouldn’t want to avoid copyright infringement and licensing breach.
+There are many reasons you don’t want to share certain digital content worldwide indiscriminately.
+As part of your digital rights management, you wouldn’t want to avoid copyright infringement and licensing breaches.

-VIDIZMO comes with a native subnet of blacklisted IP addresses that you can use to effectively geoblock your digital media with a simple check of a box.
-You can also add more locations, co-ordinates and IP addresses to narrow down or expand your geoblock or geo fence perimeter.
+VIDIZMO comes with a native subnet of blocklisted IP addresses that you can use to effectively geo-block your digital media with a simple check of a box.
+You can also add more locations, coordinates and IP addresses to narrow down or expand your geo-block or geo-fence perimeter.

 Geoblocking is just one of VIDIZMO’s security features.
 VIDIZMO offers a complete enterprise video platform with multiple features to stream videos for end-to-end use cases.